abhishekarya1/DSA-2k23/ll.md

 - _Merge sort for LL_: split in the middle and call mergeSortLL on both halves, merge using a dummy node and attach Legos technique.

 ## Numbers represented by LL
-**Add 1 to a number represented by LL**: reverse LL and while carry is more than `0`, keep adding, add node at last if carry remains
+**Add 1 to a number represented by LL**: reverse LL and while carry is more than `0`, keep adding, add node at last if carry remains.
+Reverse entire list again to get ans.

 **Add two numbers represented by LL**: LL are already reversed (otherwise reverse), add corresponding node data `while(h1 && h2)` with carry propagation logic, do `while(h1)` and carry prop logic (num1 is longer processing), do `while(h2)` and carry prop logic (num2 is longer processing), carry can still remain after this too so create and add a node with `newNode -> data = carry`, at the end `return dummyNode -> next` (skip dummy node)